 The President shall be installed at the conclusion of the Annual Conference business.
 He/she shall act as Chairman at all meetings of the National Council and National Executive Committee and shall be paid an honorarium linked to the fluctuations in the cost of living index based on £10,000 at 31 December 1999, during his/her year of office, exclusive of travelling and other expenses.
 In addition, the President shall be reimbursed for travel and hotel costs of his/her spouse whilst attending official District visits, the Spring National Council meeting and Annual Conference.
 At Annual Conference, National Council, District Council or Branches, the Chairman shall be the President and, failing him/her, the Vice President or, failing him/her, Elected Officials in descending order of seniority, or failing them a member elected from those present at the meeting.
 In the event of the death or incapacity of the President the succeeding Official shall be styled as their “existing title” and Chairman.

-The Chief Executive under the direction of the National Executive Committee will be responsible for the recruitment and appointment of all staff and the day-to-day running of the Federation, either directly or indirectly.
+The Chief Operating Officer under the direction of the National Executive Committee will be responsible for the recruitment and appointment of all staff and the day-to-day running of the Federation, either directly or indirectly.
 The terms of all employment contracts are subject to the approval of the National Executive Committee.

 No employee of the Federation shall have voting power at any Federation meeting or be empowered to accept any reduction in the terms of any publication without consulting with the National Executive Committee.